 The various circuits outlined thus far are known as the open circuit type; but not possessing the high degree of selectivity and efficiency as is possible to obtain in closed circuits, Marconi abandoned the open types and began the study of closed types for both receivers and transmitters.
 These are used to-day for all commercial work.
 The main objection of the open type of circuit is due to the fact that it contains but slight-capacity, and hence the resultant waves are highly damped.
 By damped is meant that the individual sparks of the transmitter produces but a single train of waves, which rapidly diminishes in value, while an undamped wave is one in which the individual sparks produce a train of waves where the fluctuations are more persistent and detoriate very slowly in value.
 This may be illustrated by a simple mechanical experiment.
 If a string of sufficient length is attached to a heavy weight at its lower end, and allowed to swing back and forth, it will swing slowly but for a long period.
 The length of the string represents the capacity in the wireless circuit.
 Now, if this same string be suddenly shortened, the weight will swing much faster, but the swings will rapidly subside and the swinging cease.
 This illustrates a wireless circuit with slight capacity as encountered in the open circuits.
 The former instance with the long string is known as a slightly damped circuit in the corresponding electrical action, and the latter is known as a highly damped circuit in the electrical equivalent.
 Thus it will be seen that a great advantage exists in employing a closed circuit so as to obtain the longer and slightly damped waves, which create greater effects on distant receivers.
-The comparative efficiency of tuned closed circuits over open circuits; may be noticed by the experiments of Marconi, in which it was experienced that a tuned transmitter operated a tuned receiver 30 miles away, while the same transmitter did not effect a non-tuned receiver only 160 feet away.

-operated a tuned receiver 30 miles away, while the same transmitter did not effect a non-tuned receiver only 160 feet away.
-A great improvement in the transmitting apparatus was secured through the use of the closed circuit, and using condensers, which heretofore had not been used with the open circuit transmitters.
+The comparative efficiency of tuned closed circuits over open circuits; may be noticed by the experiments of Marconi, in which it was experienced that a tuned transmitter comparative encreacy of tuned closed circuits over open circuits; may be noticed by the experiments of Marconi, in which it was experienced that a tuned transmitter operated a tuned receiver 30 miles away, while the same transmitter did not effect a non-tuned receiver only 160 feet away.
+A great improvement in the transmitting apparatus was secured through the use of the closed circuit and using condensers, which heretofore had not been used with the open circuit transmitters.
 This permitted the full capacity effect to add to the lengthening of the waves, so that they would be damped to a minimum.
 Fig. 11 illustrates a tuned transmitter in which it will be noted that a condenser has been placed across the induction coil, while the spark gap has been arranged in series with the inductance which is interposed between the ground and the aerial.
 The spark gap may also be arranged across the induction coil, and the condenser in series with the inductance; either method of connection being satisfactory.
-The action of this circuit, is the charging of the condenser to its utmost capacity, which then discharges across the gap, and the gap being connected in series with the inductance coil, it causes the energy to surge through the closed circuit and to be radiated into the aerial and the ground.
-It will be noted that the connections of the aerial may be altered on the inductance, so that the proper relation of wave-length may be obtained in reference to the receiver.
-The closed circuit, which is termed the "closed oscillating circuit," is also variable, the maximum results being obtained when both the aerial and closed oscillating circuits are in perfect tune, which is accomplished by adding or lessening the number of turns of either circuit.
+The action of this circuit, is the charging of the condenser to its utmost capacity, which then discharges across the gap, and the gap being connected in series with the inductance coil, it causes the energy to surge through the closed circuit and to be aerial may be altered on the inductance, so that the proper relation of wave-length may be obtained in reference to the receiver.
+The closed circuit, which is termed the "closed oscillating circuit," is also variable, the maximum results being obtained the aerial and closed oscillating circuits are in perfect tune, which is accomplished by adding or lessening the number of turns of either circuit.